 Immediately after a Recording ends, it will be loaded for playback and the Review menu will open.
 It is a complex menu, and it is highly recommend that you visit the main Review page when ready to learn more about it.
 For this initial Recording, we can limit ourselves to the basics outlined below.

 The top section of the menu holds the list of Recordings currently under review.
 In this case it contains only the Recording you just delivered.
 There is various information available about the Recording, including its creation date, parent speech, and length.
-The entire Recordings Under Review section can be minimized to allow for more space when navigating the bottom part of the Review menu.

 When you select the play button, your avatar will appear and begin performing the Recording just as you did.
 Feel free to move around the venue and watch yourself from any perspective you want.
 Most common playback tools are available to you, including pause, jump forward/backward, and volume adjustment.

 Show Active Training Features allows you to toggle on and off the various Active Training Features in the venue.
 For example, if checked, Attention Distribution percentages in the back of the room will appear, updating exactly as they did while your Recording was ongoing.

 Heatmap Visualization will show a Green->Red heatmap of everywhere you looked during your Recording.
 You can set it to update live as playback is ongoing.

 VR Playback can only be watched by a user in Ovation who is wearing a VR headset.
 But what if you wanted to watch it outside of the headset, or email it to a friend, or post it on YouTube?
 That's where Video Capture comes in.
 Video Capture creates a 2D video of your VR Playback.
 This can be done in 5 different ways:

 User's Head Is Camera: The user's head acts as the video camera.
 Whatever the user sees in the headset is what will be in the video.

 Automated Camera: The camera is automatically moved around the venue to watch the playback from different perspectives.